The Sarantine Mosaic: Lord of Emperors

 Crispin says goodbye to all his friends.
 He is summoned a final time by the new Empress Gisel, and is permitted to go visit Styliane before he leaves.
 Styliane asks Crispin to kill her, realizing life had nothing left for her in her current state and having already achieved her revenge.
 He refuses but leaves a dagger that Gisel had, knowingly, given him during their meeting.
 Shirin confronts Crispin before he leaves where she manages to get Crispin to indirectly indicate he has feelings for her and that she should perhaps eventually join him in Batiara.

 Upon arriving home, Crispin finds Martinian and royal couriers waiting for him.
 Gisel has greatly rewarded him with wealth, as she had originally promised if he were to successfully deliver her message to Emperor Valerius II.
-She has also sent him materials from Sarantium, such as high-quality glass and stones, needed to create a great mosaic, promising the work would be protected as long as an image of Jad was not made.
+She has also sent him materials from Sarantium, such as high-quality glass and stones, needed to create a great mosaic, promising the work would be protected as long as no image of Jad is made.

 Crispin spends the next year making an elaborate mosaic in a small abandoned sanctuary, while Martinian decorates the adjoining larger and newer sanctuary in an appropriate way, finally having access to the great materials he had always dreamed of throughout his career.
 Crispin's mosaic depicts the newly appointed Emperor Valerius III (formerly Leontes) and Empress Gisel on one side and the former Emperor Valerius II and Empress Alixana on the other, with all the important figures of court that Crispin had known, including himself, around them.

 In a mirror of the ending of the first book, just as Crispin finishes the last piece of his mosaic, a woman distracts him from his work.
 Assuming it is Shirin finally come to meet him, he is surprised to see Aliana, no longer Alixana after having disappeared that night.
 She comments on herself in the mosaic and the two of them realize that they have a reason in each other to continue living.
-The novel ends with them talking about having children together.
+The novel ends with the suggestion that they might have a child together.